By-Laws

 • Annual dues shall be set by majority vote of The Club Council and approved by the general membership at the annual budget meeting (held in January).
 Dues are payable upon joining and annually thereafter by the first meeting in March.

-• Event-specific fees (e.g., car show registration) may apply and shall be collected by the Treasurer.
+• Event-specific fees (e.g., car show registration) may apply .

 Section 4: Admission and Termination